KhronosGroup/Vulkan-ValidationLayers/BUILD.md

 Again, your PKG_CONFIG configuration may be different, depending on your distribution.

-If the libraries in the `external` directory have already been built for 64-bit targets, delete or "clean" this directory and rebuild it with the above settings using the `update_external_sources` shell script.
-This is required because the libraries in `external` must be built for 32-bit in order to be usable by the rest of the components in the repository.

 Finally, rebuild the repository using `cmake` and `make`, as explained above.

 ## Building On Android